bucs-fan813/cicero-template-library/src/loan/README.md

 # Loan

 This contract extends the promissory note contract.
-The loan contract can allow for party to party or muti-party to party lending.
+The loan contract can allow for party to party or multi-party to party lending.